 Q: How do I file?

-A: You may file a small claim if the defendant receives their mail in the Town of Manlius.
+A: You may file a small claim if the defendant resides in, or has a business in the Town of Manlius.
 Claims may be made for amounts up to $3000.
 There is a $10 fee for claims up to $1000 and $15 fee for claims between $1001 to $3000.
 Filings are done at the Court office.
 Contact the court if you have questions.

 Q: How do I get a Court appointed attorney?

 A: That will be determined by the Judge at your court appearance.

 Q: How do I get to the Court?